meetedzenebubu/meetedzenebubu/README.md

 - 👋 Hi, I’m @meetedzenebubu
 - 🐍 I’m interested in python
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on projects that need Front-End specialization
 - 📫 How to reach me edzenebubu@gmail.com

 <!---